iptch/kolibri-hackathon/README.md

 ### Getting started
 #### Getting the data ready
 - Copy the file `content.csv` which you downloaded from the [kaggle competition website](https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations/data) into the folder `data`.
 That means you end up with a file called `content.csv` inside the `data` folder at the root of this repo.
+Note: You can also get it from the ipt oss4good GDrive when you don't have a Kaggle account and don't want to register.
 - Note: `data/content.csv` will be ignored by git and not checked in into the repo.

 #### Running the notebooks